aitschti/plugin.video.sc19/README.md

 # plugin.video.sc19

+**DEC '25 UPDATE: FETCHING OF DECODE KEY IS BROKEN DUE TO CHANGES ON STRIPCHAT'S SIDE.
+PLEASE SET THE DECODE KEY MANUALLY IN THE ADDON SETTINGS TO GET STREAMING WORKING AGAIN.
+OLD ONE STILL WORKS FOR NOW.**

 A kodi addon for streaming cams from Stripchat.
 Works with all kodi releases 19 and up.
 Integrates a proxy for decoding newly scrambled playlist segment URLs by Stripchat (see notes below).